Consumer medicine information

 Muscle-related:

-• aching muscles, muscle tenderness or weakness not caused by exercise, particularly if you also have a fever or generally feel unwell
+• aching muscles, muscle tenderness or weakness not caused by exercise (including, eye muscles, or muscles used when breathing), particularly if you also have a fever or generally feel unwell

 Allergic and severe skin reaction related: